aws/aws-eks-best-practices/content/cost_optimization/cost_optimization.md

 ### Cost-effective resources
 **Auto Scaling - Ensure that the infrastructure used to deploy the containerized service matches the application profile and scaling needs.**

-Amazon EKS managed node groups automate the provisioning and lifecycle management of nodes (Amazon EC2 instances) for Amazon EKS Kubernetes clusters.
+Amazon EKS with EC2 managed node groups automate the provisioning and lifecycle management of nodes (Amazon EC2 instances) for Amazon EKS Kubernetes clusters.
 All managed nodes are provisioned as part of an Amazon EC2 Auto Scaling group that is managed for you by Amazon EKS and all resources including Amazon EC2 instances and Auto Scaling groups run within your AWS account.
 Amazon EKS tags managed node group resources so that they are configured to use the Kubernetes Cluster Autoscaler.

 The documentation at https://docs.aws.amazon.com/eks/latest/userguide/cluster-autoscaler.html provides detailed guidance on setting up a Managed Node Group and then deploying Kubernetes Cluster Auto Scaler.